Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Lines and hyperplanes of the best fit to the data set in

-{\bf The second goal:} {\it For a given system of $N$ points in $\mathbb R^k$, for any $k\ge 2$, under the generality assumption, find the best fitting hyperplane under the condition that they contain a selected point in $\mathbb R^k$.
-We also provide an answer to the questions of the best fitting line and more general the best fitting affine subspace of dimension $\ell$, $1\le\ell\le k-1$ under the condition that they contain a given point.}
+{\bf The second goal:} {\it For a given system of $N$ points in $\mathbb R^k$, where $k\ge 2$, and under the full rank assumption, find the best fitting hyperplane under the condition that it contains a selected point in $\mathbb R^k$.
+We also provide an answer to the questions of the best fitting line under the condition that it contains a given point.}

-A careful look at the Galton's figure (see Fig. \ref{fig:Galton}) discloses an intriguing geometric fact that the line of linear regression of $y$ on $x$ intersects the ellipse at the points of vertical tangency, while the line of linear regression of $x$ on $y$ intersects the ellipse at the points of horizontal tangency.
+A careful look at Galton's figure (see Fig. \ref{fig:Galton}) reveals an intriguing geometric fact that the line of linear regression of $y$ on $x$ intersects the ellipse at the points of vertical tangency, while the line of linear regression of $x$ on $y$ intersects the ellipse at the points of horizontal tangency.
 Further analysis of this phenomenon leads us to our third goal.

-{\bf The third goal} is to study linear regression in $\mathbb R^k$ in a coordinate free, i.e. in an invariant form, see Theorem \ref{th:dirregcondk} and Corollary \ref{cor:k2dirreg}.
-We address the following question: {\it for a given direction and for a given system of $N$ points, under the generality assumption, what is the best fitting hyperplane in the given direction, under the condition that they contain a selected point in $\mathbb R^k$. }
+{\bf The third goal:} to study linear regression in $\mathbb R^k$ in a coordinate free, invariant, form, see Theorem \ref{th:dirregcondk} and Corollary \ref{cor:k2dirreg}.
+We address the following question: {\it for a given direction and a given system of $N$ points under the generality assumption, what is the best fitting hyperplane in the given direction among those that contain a selected point in $\mathbb R^k$? }

-Apparently, the second and the third goal are addressed using the same confocal pencil of quadrics constructed in relation with the first goal and mentioned above.
+Apparently, the second and the third goal are addressed using the same confocal pencil of quadrics, which is constructed in relation to the first goal and mentioned above.

-Let us conclude the introduction by observing that the ellipsoids reciprocal to the Pearson ellipsoid of residuals, called \emph{the concentration ellipsoids} or \emph{the data ellipsoids} have been studied in statistics, see e.g. \cite{Cr}.
-The equation of the data ellipsoid related to the above ellipsoid of residuals is:
+Let us conclude the introduction by observing that the ellipsoids reciprocal to the Pearson ellipsoid of residuals, known as \emph{the data ellipsoids}, have been studied in statistics, as seen in \cite{Cr}.
+Detailed explanation of the data ellipsoid and the concentration ellipsoid will be given in Section \ref{sec:dict}.

-As it was shown in \cite{Cr}, this ellipsoid has the same first and second moments about the centroid as the given set of points.
-The above Pearson results can be naturally restated in terms of the concentration ellipsoid as well.
-In particular, in two-dimensional case, the Galton ellipses are examples of concentration ellipsoids and they are, as we mentioned above, dual to ellipses of residuals of Pearson.
-The ellipsoids of concentration in two-dimensional case are naturally called the ellipses of concentration; they are presented in Fig. \ref{fig:Galton} and \ref{fig:Pir1}.

-The notions of moments in statistics came from mechanics, where they were originally introduced in the three-dimensional space.
-We are going to review these basic notions from a mechanics perspective in the next Section \ref{sec:mech3}.
+The notions of moments in statistics came from mechanics, where they were originally introduced in three-dimensional space.
+We review these basic notions from a mechanics perspective in the Supplementary material.